mvextensions/mvbasic/doc/Extension Guide.md

 VS Code is a free, open source, feature rich, IDE that allows programmers to develop and debug code in various languages.
 There is also a community of developers that have developed extensions that provide functionality for VS Code that isn't built into the main program.

-The MVBasic extension provides developers to gain the features of VS Code with MV BASIC programs.
+The MV Basic extension provides developers to gain the features of VS Code with MV BASIC programs.
 This extension provides connectivity to your MultiValue database, reading and writing code and is currently available for jBASE, OpenQM, MVON#, D3, Universe and Unidata.
 If the source code files are stored in O/S directories that are accessible by the user's system, then it can access other variants of MultiValue database.

 Details on how to connect to the different databases are explained in later chapters.